VatsaDev/Papers/MultiModal/otterHD.md

  - fuyu was weak with single token ans, data mixture weakness/large vocab

 ## future work
- - image resizing is happening
+ - image resizing is happening, get around that
- -
+ - more data, better mag-bench